RedisGraph/RedisGraph/docs/cypher_support.md

 ## Non-Cypher queries
 + RedisGraph provides the `GRAPH.EXPLAIN` command to print the execution plan of a provided query.
 + `GRAPH.DELETE` will remove a graph and all Redis keys associated with it.
-- We do not currently provide support for queries that retrieve schemas.
+- We do not currently provide support for queries that retrieve schemas, though the LABELS and TYPE scalar functions may be used to get a graph overview.